stencila/stencila/vscode/walkthroughs/fires/step2.md

 ---

-::: do @describe-outputs in 1 or 2 paragraphs
+::: do @describe-outputs in one paragraphs

 ---